anoma/nspec/docs/disclaimer.md

 - The documentation is versioned, so refer to the specific version when discussing this documentation.
 Where is the version?
 Latest is not the version, we use semver.
-Find the version in website title or the footer of the page.
+Find the version in website title or in the footer of any page.

-- This documentation is written in English, natural language in combination with mathematical notation and Juvix code snippets (read more about it [below](#use-of-juvix)).
+- This documentation is written in natural language in combination with mathematical notation and Juvix code snippets (read more about it [below](#use-of-juvix)).